-Sensor Name

-A short name to help you identify the Flow Sensor.

-Devices Group

-Optional description used within the Console to group multiple components by location, role, etc.

-Sensor Server

-The server running the Sensor.
-To add a new one, go to Configuration " Servers " + " Add Server.

-Listener IP:Port

-The IP address of the network interface that receives flows and the destination port.

-• Repeater IP:Port

-Send all incoming flows to another host/collector by enabling the embedded packet repeater (optional).

-Flow Collector

-All received flows can be stored in an efficient binary format and queried in Reports " Alarms & Tools " Flow Collectors.

-Sensor License

-The license used by the Sensor.
-WANGUARD provides all features, WANSIGHT doesn't provide traffic anomaly detection and reaction.

-Flow Protocol

-The type of flows exported towards the Sensor: NetFlow, IPFIX or sFlow.
-For IPFIX implementations that keep the start time of the flows (e.g. Juniper MX), select the second value.

-Flow Exporter IP

-The IP address of the router, switch, probe etc. Usually the loopback0 address of the router.
-For sFlow exporters, enter the IP that sends flows, not the Agent IP.

-Sampling (1/N)

-Must contain the sampling rate configured on the flow exporter, or 1 when no sampling rate is configured.
-For NeFlow v9 and sFlow the value provided here is ignored because the sampling rate is automatically adjusted by the protocol.

-Flow Timeout (s)

-The flow-active/inactive-timeout value from the IPFIX exporter that keeps the start time of the flows.

-Time Settings

-The time offset between the time zone of the Flow Sensor's server and the flow exporter.
+- Sensor Name A short name to help you identify the Flow Sensor. - Devices Group Optional description used within the Console to group multiple components by location, role, etc. - Sensor Server The server running the Sensor.
+To define a new server, go to Configuration " Servers " + " Add Server. - Listener IP:Port The IP address of the network interface that receives flows and the destination port. - Repeater IP:Port Send all incoming flows to another host/collector by enabling the embedded packet repeater (optional). - Flow Collector All flows can be stored in an efficient binary format and queried in Reports " Alarms & Tools " Flow Collectors. - Sensor License The license used by the Sensor.
+WANGUARD provides all features; WANSIGHT does not provide traffic anomaly detection and reaction. - Flow Protocol The type of flows exported towards the Sensor: NetFlow, IPFIX or sFlow.
+For IPFIX implementations that retain the start time of the flows (e.g. Juniper MX), select the second value. - Flow Exporter IP The IP address of the router, switch, probe etc. Usually the loopbackO address of the router.
+For sFlow exporters, enter the IP that sends flow packets, not the Agent IP. - Sampling (1/N) Must contain the sampling rate configured on the flow exporter, or 1 when no sampling rate is configured.
+For NeFlow v9 and sFlow the value provided here is ignored because the sampling rate is automatically adjusted by the protocol. - Flow Timeout (s) The flow-active/inactive-timeout value from the IPFIX exporter that keeps the start time of the flows. - Time Settings The time offset between the time zone of the Flow Sensor's server and the flow exporter.
 Run NTP on both devices to keep their clocks synchronized.
 This is a critical requirement for the Flow Sensor.

-SNMP Community

-The read-only SNMP community of the flow exporter allows the Console to gather interface information.
-If this field is left empty, you must enter the SNMP index, speed, etc. manually for each interface.

-Monitored Interfaces